Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 20 Februari 2025 09.54.05 UTC
+- WIB: Kamis, 20 Februari 2025 10.29.31 UTC
-- WITA: Kamis, 20 Februari 2025 10.54.05 UTC
+- WITA: Kamis, 20 Februari 2025 11.29.31 UTC
-- WIT: Kamis, 20 Februari 2025 11.54.05 UTC
+- WIT: Kamis, 20 Februari 2025 12.29.31 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: funny
+Kategori: motivational